adaksuman/genapp/README.md

     make shell

-This will start an interactive shell that you can use to test and debug genapp.
+This will start an interactive shell that you can use to test and debug genapp plugins.

 If you see any errors, check the "Reason" section for details.
 Refer to *Common Errors* below for help.

 ## Deploy the Sample

-In the genapp shell, run this command (note that commands end in periods):
+In the genapp shell, run this command (note that the command ends with a period -- this is an Erlang convention):

     genapp:deploy("/path/to/sample_app").